Katie Cousins

-Cousins was named the Gatorade National Player of the Year during high school in Virginia in 2014.
-She played college soccer for the Tennessee Volunteers, twice earning All-American honors.
-In 2022, after one season in Iceland, she joined National Women's Soccer League (NWSL) expansion team Angel City FC before returning to Iceland.
+Cousins began her professional career with Iceland's Þróttur Reykjavík in 2021, before joining National Women's Soccer League (NWSL) expansion team Angel City FC in 2022.
+She spent the next three seasons back in Iceland, winning the domestic cup double with Valur in 2024, before a brief stint with Damaiense in Portugal.

 Cousins played for the United States up to the under-20 level, appearing at the 2016 FIFA U-20 Women's World Cup.

 Early life

 Cousins was born in Columbia, South Carolina, the middle of three children born to Luther Cousins and Molly Cousins.
 She began playing soccer when she was four years old.
 After her family moved to Forest, Virginia, she joined the Richmond Kickers and earned NSCAA All-American recognition two times.
 She attended Jefferson Forest High School, where she played both soccer and basketball, played French horn in the band, and led the school's Fellowship of Christian Athletes chapter.

 In her junior year in 2014, Cousins was named the Gatorade National Player of the Year, presented to the country's best high school soccer player, after recording 8 goals and 5 assists for Jefferson Forest and leading the team to a 14–1 record.
 She was ranked by TopDrawerSoccer as the top recruit of the 2015 class.
 She committed to Tennessee in 2012 over other offers including Virginia, Clemson, and Wake Forest.